amolabs/docs/protocol.md

 - `"_HEX_encoded_account_address_"` as a JSON object

 ### Currency
+As in other popular blockchain systems, AMO coin amount is expressed as an integer value, which is a multiple of the smallest transferable unit.
+In AMO blockchain the unit is called a *mote*.
+And *one AMO* is 10<sup>18</sup>
+*motes*, where the number 18 is often called a *decimals* in the cryptocurrency community.
+In all protocol messages, AMO coin amount is expressed in mote unit.

 Amount of AMO coin or user-defined coin must be expressed as a decimal number enclosed in double-quotes when included in a JSON-format message, i.e. all protocol messages.
 However it may be expressed in other formats in blockchain